Carequality/CEQSubscription/temp/pages/_includes/Definition_of_Roles.md

 An Implementer or CC with the declared role of an Subscription Service provides subscription data management, and forwards patient specific subscriptions, subscription requests, and push notifications sent to them by Implementers or CCs in the Notification Generator, Notification Receiver, and Subscription Service roles.
 In addition, Subscription Services provide a list of Implementers and/or CCs in the Notification Generator or Receiver role who potentially have, likely have, or are known to have a clinical relationship with the patient who is the subject of a subscription.
 * An Implementer in the Subscription Service (Subserv) role may have CCs in other roles, even if the Implementer itself only plays the Subscription Service role.
-* An Implementer or CC with the declared role of a Subscription Service shall support the technical actor(s) specified in Section XXXX of this Guide, and comply with any other requirements throughout this Guide that are specifically described as applying to the Subscription Service role.
+* An Implementer or CC with the declared role of a Subscription Service shall support the technical actor(s) specified in Section 4 of this Guide, and comply with any other requirements throughout this Guide that are specifically described as applying to the Subscription Service role.
 * The Subscription Service must have a Business Associate relationship with organizations for whom they are managing subscriptions.
 <span style="display:block;text-align:center">
 ![Scenario 2: Notification Receiver has Subscription Service](Scenario2.png "Scenario 2: Notification Receiver has Subscription Service")